JonQuxBurton/MobileMicroservicesSample/README.md

 ```

 ### Mobile States
 During it's lifecycle a Mobile can transition between a number of states.
-These states such as New, ProcessingProvision, Live, etc. are shown in the Mobile States diagram.
+These states such as New, ProcessingProvision, Live, etc. are shown in the Mobile States statechart.

 In order to transition to a new state an Order must be sent to an External system.
 This In-flight order then progresses through it's own states of New, Processing, Sent and Completed.
-Adding these into the diagram results in the Mobile States with In-flight Order States diagram.
+Adding these into the diagram results in the Mobile States with In-flight Order States statechart.

 The greyed out states have not been implemented at present.

+For information on statecharts, see [Welcome to Statecharts](#Welcome-to-Statecharts) and [Statecharts](#Statecharts).

 #### Mobile States
 ![alt text](https://raw.githubusercontent.com/JonQuxBurton/MobileMicroservicesSample/master/docs/MobileOverviewStatechart.png)